 Forecasts for the British Pound vary from bank to bank and from month to month.
 This article looks at the general trend in the GBP forecast and how it might impact your home currency.

-With the coronavirus pandemic, continued frustrations over Brexit and the UK suffering the biggest economic recession amongst major economies, most bank analysts predict the Pound Sterling will remain weak against the US Dollar.
+With the coronavirus pandemic, continued frustrations over Brexit and the UK suffering the biggest economic recession amongst major economies, most bank analysts predict the Pound Sterling will remain weak for the rest of the year.

 Check today's British Pound (GBP) Exchange Rate: Currency Converter and Graph